 Of the five female colour forms, two are immature and three are mature.
 As if the confusion of having various colour forms weren’t enough, we now have naming confusion thrown into the mix.

 - The “traditional” names assigned to the five female colour forms have been modified such that one form, originally known as infuscans-obsoleta, is now referred to as rufescens -obsoleta.
 (This makes much more sense because it is the mature form of rufescens.)

 Here is my attempt at making sense of the resultant naming mess:

 Since a picture speaks a thousand words, here is a diagram trying to clarify the colours and development process.
-Beware, though, of confusing the immature male colour form with a turquoise thorax with being one of the female forms, I’ve included that, too.
+Since some folks confuse the immature male colour form with a turquoise thorax with being one of the female forms, I’ve included that, too.
 Some friends have also recorded a couple of female variations additional to the traditionally documented five named forms, so those are now shoehorned in.
 [See here for a full explanation.]

 - ♂ – bi-coloured pterostigma